-- Genuine Humility: Despite the requests of the America people to have him continue to serve as president, he was very focused on avoiding the creation of a monarchy and insisted on stepping down in 1796 after serving 8 years as President of the United States.
+- Genuine Humility: Despite the American people’s requests to have him continue to serve as president, he was very focused on avoiding creating a monarchy and insisted on stepping down in 1796 after serving 8 years as President of the United States.
 He died three years later in 1799.

 - Maintain a healthy skepticism – “Trust is a Professional Hazard” ™